Epirasque/FTLshipGibGenerator/README.md

 Dalvest: providing tilesets for metal bits, GMT+2

-You can find us in the [FTL: Multiverse public discord server](https://discord.gg/UTuxGNSb)
+You can find us in the [FTL: Multiverse Addon Megashipyard](https://discord.com/channels/903853002132193360/999924963794493450) where we have our own subsection, and we're also hanging around in the [FTL: Multiverse public discord server](https://discord.gg/UTuxGNSb)

 Of course you are very welcome to post in the official [Subsetgames forum thread](https://subsetgames.com/forum/viewtopic.php?f=12&t=38264)